 - The area is currently well supplied with passive open space (parks) and slightly undersupplied with active open space (sports fields) which will continue to be the case until 2026. - There is limited development opportunity to expand any of the existing sports fields due to their proximity to environmentally sensitive lands. - All residents are within 500m of an open space. - There is an oversupply of local parks located east of Overall Drive, Pottsville Waters. - North Pottsville and a location in Pottsville Waters are undersupplied with neighbourhood parks. - The area is well supplied with district parks. - The bushland areas support and protect an exceptionally high diversity of plant and animal life and provide opportunities for residents and visitors to experience nature and learn about ecological communities.
 Pottsville Environment Park is a regional park and an important natural, cultural and recreational asset.
 The park's facilities are in poor condition. - Cudgera and Mooball Creeks provide a unique setting for nature based recreation activities. - Hastings Point Headland provides recreational and educational opportunities.
-Camping on Hastings Point Headland is an important use that attracts many visitors during holiday periods. - In the area there are known, and potential, Aboriginal cultural heritage sites. - The shared paths and on road cycleways including the NSW Coastal Cycleway are an integral part of the South Coast's open space system.
-There are good east-west connections linking the area's key open spaces. - The civic open spaces including Pottsville Memorial Oval and Phillip St Reserve will continue to be focal points for social, recreation and cultural activities. - The streetscapes contribute significantly to the Pottsville's character.
-There is minimal street tree planting along Tweed Coast Rd and in Hastings Point village. - North Pottsville and a location within Pottsville Waters are undersupplied with neighbourhood playgrounds. - The area is well supplied with district playgrounds. - Youth recreation facilities include sports fields, shared paths and a multi-court, with the ability to access waterways for nature based activities.
-There are no skate facilities. - There is one off leash area (beach location). - This area is forecast to undergo significant growth and population increases, predominantly within the Dunloe Park Urban Release Area.
-Additional open spaces and recreation facilities will be provided for this release in line with the relevant planning documents.
+Camping on Hastings Point Headland is an important use that attracts many visitors during holiday periods. - There are known, and potential, Aboriginal cultural heritage sites. - The shared paths and on road cycleways are an integral part of the NSW Coastal Cycleway.
+There are good east-west connections linking the area's key open spaces. - The civic open spaces including Pottsville Memorial Oval and Phillip St Reserve will continue to be focal points for social, recreational and cultural activities in the area. - The streetscapes contribute significantly to the Pottsville's character.
+There is minimal street tree planting along Tweed Coast Rd in Hastings Point village. - North Pottsville and a location within Pottsville Waters are undersupplied with neighbourhood playgrounds - The area is well supplied with district playgrounds. - Youth recreation facilities include sports fields, shared paths and a multi-court, with the ability to access waterways for nature based activities.
+There are no skate facilities. - There is one off leash area (beach location).

-SOUTH EAST HINTERLAND - BURRINGBAR, STOKERS SIDING, MOOBALL, CRABBES CREEK
+SOUTH EAST HINTERLAND - BURRINGBAR